skeck/skeck.github.io/_posts/2026-07-21-business-central-digital-sovereignty.md

 Microsoft integrates native AI agents deeply into Business Central Online.
 These AI agents handle multi-step business processes and are controlled through permissions, tasks, profiles, visible pages, and user interactions.
 With the [Agent SDK for AL](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/ai/ai-agent-sdk-overview), partners can define their own AI agents programmatically.

 The underlying model connection and orchestration are not freely interchangeable, however.
 Business Central can choose between the models available in the Microsoft environment.
-But an arbitrary local or European model endpoint cannot be configured as the model provider for the native AI agents.
-A significant part of the agent module is visible in AL, but central functions are executed in proprietary platform services.
+Microsoft currently documents no way to configure an arbitrary local or European model endpoint as the model provider for the native AI agents.
+The expanded Microsoft-Mistral partnership does not change that for now: Medium 3.5 is available in Microsoft Foundry and Copilot Studio, but not as a freely configurable model provider for native Business Central AI agents.
+A significant part of the agent module is visible in AL, but central functions are presumably executed in proprietary platform services.

-Anyone who wants to use the native, deeply integrated AI-agent functionality is therefore tied to Business Central Online.
+Anyone who therefore wants to use the native, deeply integrated AI-agent functionality is tied to Business Central Online.
 Custom AI integrations remain possible on-premises.
 They are, however, custom and investment-intensive software solutions rather than the same product feature.

-Several offerings must first be distinguished clearly:
+It is also important to distinguish between several offerings:

 - The **AL MCP Server** is a locally executable development tool for coding agents.
 - The **Business Central MCP Server** exposes business data and Business Central APIs as tools and is officially documented only for [Business Central Online](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/ai/configure-mcp-server).